a4snet/singleapp/README.md

 Dart Angular Playground

-This Included a Singleapp Exsample.
+This Included a Singleapp Example.

-Actualy an not Wworking Example for Semantic UI
+Actually an not Working Example for Semantic UI